Monetary Authority of Singapore: Singapore FinTech Festival

-Singapore FinTech Festival (SFF) annually organised by MAS, Elevandi in partnership with The Association of Banks in Singapore in collaboration with Constellar, to connect the various FinTech communities around the world to one another.
+The Singapore FinTech Festival (SFF) is annually organised by MAS, the Global Finance & Technology Network and Constellar, in partnership with The Association of Banks in Singapore, to connect the various FinTech communities around the world to one another.

 Financial institution cybersecurity

 On 18 September 2024, in a joint statement with the Association of Banks in Singapore (ABS), MAS announced that banks in Singapore will progressively require customers to use SingPass face verification to verify their identities when setting up their digital tokens, so as to better protect consumers from online scams.

 Financing Asia's Transition Partnership

 Financing Asia's Transition Partnership (FAST-P), was implemented by MAS as an initiative to unite both private-public partnerships in the sphere of de-carbonization and climate change resilience, first unveiled to the public at COP28.
 At the World Climate Action Summit, Singapore's Senior Minister and Coordinating Minister for National Security with backing from MAS first unveiled the project during opening remarks.
 Since then, in a demonstration of shared goals for the region, Australia's Prime Minister Albanese allocated the first of the nation's $2 billion SEAIFF (Southeast Asia Investment Financing Facility) investment toward the initiative in December 2024.
 Primary goals for FAST-P remain to promote the de-risking of perceived unstable green infrastructure ventures and to tangibly bolster previously marginally bankable projects for driving sustainable innovation, with a fund target of $5 billion USD.

-Key partners in debt financing include Pentagreen Capital and its affiliates HSBC & Temasek, with additional endorsements by member entities' Statements of Intent and following memorandums of understanding.
+Key partners in debt financing include Pentagreen Capital and its affiliates HSBC and Temasek, with additional endorsements by member entities' Statements of Intent and following memorandums of understanding.
 Member organizations range from the Asian Development Bank (ADB) and International Finance Corporation (IFC) to the Global Energy Alliance for People and Planet (GEAPP) target the sectors of renewable infrastructure in energy, electric vehicles, and water/waste management in a three-pronged approach to green investments, energy transition, and clean technologies.